 Deductible: The Deductible is an amount of Allowable Charges you must incur during a calendar year for certain covered Services before we will provide benefits for those Services.
-Please refer to the Summary of Services and Cost Shares for the Services that are subject to Deductible and the amount of the Deductible.
+Please refer to the Summary of Services and Cost Shares section of the Appendix, for the Services that are subject to Deductible and the amount of the Deductible.